 There are cases when unit tests can be omitted.

-Usually this can happen when we do one-time work, that will be thrown away soon after.
-For instance we need to import sophisticated data and we write a script for that.
+Usually, this can happen when we do one-time work, that will be thrown away soon after.
+For instance, we need to import sophisticated data and we write a script for that.

 Another possibility is when we write a super-simple prototype to validate a business idea.
-I would agree to skip any tests till the prototype is proved useful.
+I would agree to skip any tests until the prototype is proved useful.
 After a successful evaluation, when proper and structured development starts, unit tests have to be added to the already existing codebase.

 To ship a maintainable product we need to have unit tests in place.
 They will ensure us that new changes will not break old features.
-Unit tests have number of benefits as listed in
+Unit tests have a number of benefits as listed in

 Purpose of unit tests.